IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-We get the same result with IPv6 default routing table.
+We get the same result with the IPv6 default routing table.

 ```bash